One of the most peculiar buildings in all of Europe can be found in Paris.

 This multicultural complex is located in the middle of Paris and can easily be recognized by its high-tech avant-garde architectural design.

-In this post, you’ll discover the ultimate list of facts about the Centre Pompidou, an iconic landmark in the French capital.
+In this post, you’ll discover the ultimate list of facts about the Centre Pompidou, an iconic attraction in the French capital.

 1. What is the Centre Pompidou?

 The Centre Pompidou, also known by its English name, the Pompidou Centre or its local name, the Beaubourg, is a multicultural complex bringing together various forms of art.